Warner Bros. kills off 'Batgirl' movie, $90 million in

 Warner Bros. has not replied to requests from NPR for comment.

+Senior entertainment writer at Variety, Adam B. Vary, has been reporting on the Batgirl saga.
+He notes that the movie was meaningful for fans.
+"Not only did it have Leslie Grace — a Latina actress — leading the film, but this is work that hundreds, if not thousands, of people spent many, many months of their lives working on," he says.
+"This movie also had one of the first trans characters, based on a trans character that's in the comic books, played by a trans actor.
+Michael Keaton was returning to play Batman in this movie.
+So it really was seen by the fandom with a certain degree of excitement."

-On Tuesday, the trade magazine Variety reported that the film had been planned under WarnerMedia CEO Jason Kilar and Warner Bros.
+On Tuesday, Variety reported that the film had been planned under WarnerMedia CEO Jason Kilar and Warner Bros.
 CEO Ann Sarnoff, and was scheduled to be initially released on the HBO Max streaming platform.
 Since then, David Zaslav has come in as CEO of the newly formed Warner Bros.
 Discovery company, and has reversed their streaming-first corporate plans.
-The fate of Batgirl, according to Variety, seems to have been tied up in those strategy wars.
+The fate of Batgirl, according to Variety, seems to have been tied up in those strategy wars — but that jettisoning Batgirl would allow Warner Bros.
+Discovery to write the project off on its taxes.

+"The Warner Bros.
+Discovery leadership decided that they would essentially write off Batgirl, that instead of releasing it on HBO Max, they could clean up their ledger — their debt ledger — by writing it off," says Vary.

+In a statement posted to Instagram Tuesday, the film's directors El Arbi and Fallah wrote in part: "We are saddened and shocked by the news.
+We still can't believe it.
+As directors, it is critical that our work be shown to audiences, and while the film was far from finished, we wish that fans all over the world would have had the opportunity to see and embrace the final film themselves.
+Maybe they will someday insha'Allah ...
+In any case, as huge fans of Batman since we were little kids, it was a privilege and an honor to have been part of the DCEU [DC Extended Universe], even if it was for a brief moment.
+Batgirl For Life."

-When the Batgirl news was first reported, however, it was via the New York Post -- and an anonymous source speaking to the newspaper placed the blame squarely on poor audience testing.
-"They think an unspeakable Batgirl is going to be irredeemable," the source told the Post.
+When the Batgirl news was first reported, it was via the New York Post.
+The Post's entertainment critic, Johnny Oleksinski, tells NPR that his source blamed poor audience response to a rough cut screening.

+"It did test poorly," Oleksinski asserts.
+"It tested in the 30s, which as anybody knows, if you test in the 30s, you fail math and have to redo eighth grade.
+Batgirl is a lousy movie."

+But, Oleksinski adds, there are plenty of lousy movies that make it to theaters.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.